 Attributes and Filter Options

-Schools and Districts
+Schools and Districts Panel

-The Schools and Districts panel allows the user to specify which schools and districts should be included in the report, as shown in figure 1.
+The Schools and Districts Panel allows the user to specify which schools and districts should be included in the report, as shown in figure 1.

 Figure 1.
-Schools and Districts panel
+Schools and Districts Panel

 The Schools and Districts panel contains the following actionable elements:

-6. [District results for selected schools]: If selected, the report will include a results summary for the district of each selected school.
+- [District results for selected schools]: If selected, the report will include a results summary for the district of each selected school.

 Assessment Attributes

 Figure 2.
-Assessment Attributes panel
+Assessment Attributes

 The Assessment Attributes panel provides the following attribute selections:

-3. Assessment Grades: Grade of the assessment.
+- Assessment Grades: Grade of the assessment.
 One or more grades must be selected.
 A report does not generate unless at least one grade is selected.
-For Target Reports, only a single grade may be selected.

-4. Academic Years: The administration year(s) included in the report.
+- Academic Years: The administration year(s) included in the report.
 One or more academic years must be selected.
 A report does not generate unless at least one academic year is selected.
-For Target Reports, only a single year may be selected.

-5. Manner of Administration/Validity: The status of the assessment(s) results
+- Manner of Administration/Validity: The status of the assessment(s) results

-• If the assessment type is ICA,IAB, or IA, this attribute is Manner of Administration and defaults to [Standardized].
-It can be toggled to [Nonstandardized] to view results for nonstandardized assessments only or to [All] to generate a report with both types of administration.
+- If the assessment type selected is an ICA, IAB, or IA, this attribute is Manner of Administration and defaults to [Standardized].
+It can be toggled with [Nonstandardized] to view results for nonstandardized administration of the assessments only or to [All] to generate a report with both types of administration.

-• If the assessment type is Summative, this attribute is Validity and defaults to[Valid].
+- If the assessment type is Summative, this attribute is Validity and defaults to[Valid].
 It can be toggled to [Invalid] to view results for invalidated assessments only or to [All] to generate a report with both valid and invalid results.

 For a Claim/Domain Report, an additional [Claims or Domains] button appears in the Subjects panel.
 Selecting it opens a subpanel that allows specific claims or domains to be selected (figure 3).

 Only claims or domains from the included content areas can be selected, and only the selected claims or domains appear in the generated claim report.
 Users can also select [All] for each to display all claims or domains in the report.
-For example, if the selections were as in figure 3, the generated report would include all subjects and their related claims or domains.
+For example, if the selections were as shown in figure 3, the generated report would include all subjects and all of their related claims or domains.

 Subgroups and Filters